danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ---

-## Advanced options

-Windows users have two advanced options below the setting to give the user more control over early termination and processing speed.
-Mac users have ______________

-!!!
-Note "Early Termination"
-    If the early termination option is selected, a black Python console will pop up.
-Close the console to stop the analysis.

----

 ## Selecting data
 If the data can fit in an excel sheet, add the data as a new tab.
 "Click to Select" the range of independent and dependent data including column headers.
 Column headers should not include spaces.